kgateway-dev/kgateway/docs/content/guides/integrations/cert_manager/_index.md

     --policy-document file://policy.json
 ```

-And attach this policy to a role :
+And attach this policy to a role.

 ```shell
 cat <<EOF > trust-policy.json